Why this rare bird is lucky to have met a Syrian rebel commander

 Late last month, the device went silent.

-Earlier this week, humanitarian aid organization Israeli Flying Aid contacted the reserve to say that a head of a Syrian rebel militia group has found a bird and sent photos of it.
+This week, the humanitarian aid organization Israeli Flying Aid contacted the reserve to say that a head of a Syrian rebel militia group had found a bird and sent photos of it.

 "I personally raised this vulture, so when I saw the pictures, I was very excited,” Eldad Eitan, a manager at Gamla Nature Reserve, told NBC News.